In the interest of public safety the Museum temporarily closed on March 16.

-The International Air & Space Hall of Fame Celebration will introduce its Distinguished Class of 2018 on Wednesday, October 3, in the San Diego Air & Space Museum’s Pavilion of Flight.
+The International Air & Space Hall of Fame Celebration induced its Distinguished Class of 2018 on Wednesday, October 3, in the San Diego Air & Space Museum’s Pavilion of Flight.

 Whitson holds the record for most days spent in space of any NASA astronaut – with a total of 665.
 Whitson was the first female commander of the International Space Station (ISS) with Expedition 16, and in 2017 became the first female astronaut to command the ISS twice.

 Ochoa became the first Hispanic woman in the world to go to space in 1993, serving on a nine-day mission aboard the Space Shuttle Discovery.
 A veteran of four flights, Ochoa logged nearly 1,000 hours in space.
 Ochoa retired in May 2018, from NASA’s Johnson Space Center after 30 years.
 She was the JSC’s first Hispanic director, its second female and 11th overall director.

 Tilden’s passion for Alaska Airlines has redefined travel fare expectations for airline customers – and ensured the highest quality air travel experience.
 A 25-year veteran of Alaska Airlines, he now serves as Chairman/CEO of Alaska Air Group, parent company of Alaska Airlines, Horizon Air and the recently acquired Virgin America.

 Bruce N. Whitman

 Whitman joined FlightSafety International in 1961 and since 2003 serves as Chairman, President & CEO.
 He is Chairman of the USO of Metropolitan New York and Chairman of the Audit Committee and member of the Executive Committee of Orbis International.
 Bruce is a Trustee of the Air Force Academy Falcon Foundation and of Kent School.
 He is also a Trustee and founding member of the Board of the National World War II Museum, a member of the Board and Audit Committee of Business Executives for National Security, and serves on the Boards of the Aerospace Industries Association, Corporate Angel Network, General Aviation Manufacturers Association and National Aeronautic Association.
-He is Chairman Emeritus of the Congressional Medal of Honor Foundation and Director Emeritus of the Civil Air Patrol and the Smithsonian National Air and Space Museum.
+He is Chairman Emeritus of the Congressional Medal of Honor Foundation, Director Emeritus of the Civil Air Patrol and an Emeritus Board Member of the Smithsonian National Air and Space Museum.

 General Lloyd W. “Fig” Newton - USAF